paragasd/paragasd/README.md

 - 📫 You can reach me at **paragasdominic [at] outlook.com**

-- 🌱 I’m currently learning **Rust, Golang, Kotlin, Swift, PHP, Ruby, and Bend**
+- 🌱 I’m currently learning **Rust, Golang, Kotlin, Swift, PHP, Ruby, Bend, and Zig**

 - 💬 Ask me about **back-end development, front-end design, APIs, and algorithms**